 DRUG AND ALCOHOL POLICY (Drug-Free Workplace)

-is strongly committed to the goal of maintaining a drug and alcohol free workplace.
+[COMPANY] is strongly committed to the goal of maintaining a drug and alcohol free workplace.
 Achieving this goal is necessary to ensure the safety and quality of the work environment, the safety and health of our employees, and the overall integrity of the service we provide to our customers.
 Our commitment to maintaining a safe workplace requires a clear policy of preventing, detecting and treating employee substance abuse.

 This policy is applicable to all Company employees while on the job and in situations where an employee's off-the-job or off-premises conduct affects work performance, other employees, or customer confidence in the Company.
-Further, while has no intention of intruding into the private lives of its employees, we expect that they will report to work with no illegal drugs or alcohol in their bodies.
+Further, while [COMPANY] has no intention of intruding into the private lives of its employees, we expect that they will report to work with no illegal drugs or alcohol in their bodies.
 Compliance with this requirement is an essential qualification for all job assignments.

-hopes that all employees will recognize that a co-worker impaired by drugs or alcohol can pose a significant threat to his or her own safety, as well as the safety of all people around him or her.
+[COMPANY] hopes that all employees will recognize that a co-worker impaired by drugs or alcohol can pose a significant threat to his or her own safety, as well as the safety of all people around him or her.
 We look to you to support the Drug and Alcohol Policy.
 Employees are expected to discourage coworkers from violating the policy, and are asked to cooperate with the Company's efforts to enforce the policy.

 Discussed below is a statement of the general rules that will be enforced to maintain an environment free from the effects of substance abuse.